Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>DefaultVolume</summary>

-Sets the default volume level MusicBot will play songs at.
-Must be a value from 0 to 1 inclusive.<br>
+Sets the default volume level MusicBot will play songs at.<br>
+You can use any value from 0 to 1, or 0% to 100% volume.<br>
 <strong>Default Value:</strong> <code>0.15</code>
 </details>
 <details>
   <summary>DefaultSpeed</summary>

 Sets the default speed MusicBot will play songs at.<br>
 Must be a value from 0.5 to 100.0 for ffmpeg to use it.<br>
+A value of 1 is normal playback speed.<br>
+Note: Streamed media does not support speed adjustments.<br>
 <strong>Default Value:</strong> <code>1.000</code>
 </details>
 <details>
   <summary>SkipsRequired</summary>

-Number of members required to skip a song.
+Number of channel member votes required to skip a song.<br>
 Acts as a minimum when SkipRatio would require more votes.<br>
 <strong>Default Value:</strong> <code>4</code>
 </details>
 <details>
   <summary>SkipRatio</summary>

-This percent of listeners must vote for skip.
-If SkipsRequired is lower it will be used instead.<br>
+This percent of listeners in voice must vote for skip.<br>
+If SkipsRequired is lower than the computed value, it will be used instead.<br>
+You can set this from 0 to 1, or 0% to 100%.<br>
 <strong>Default Value:</strong> <code>0.5</code>
 </details>
 <details>